jasonleelunn/react-personal-web-page/README.md

 ## Long Term Goals

 * Interface with external API's to live update content on the website (such as new GitHub Repos)
+* Use custom domain to clean up URL and navigation
 * ...